adnan-fazal/Billing-App/README.md

 A complete billing and ordering web application built with vanilla HTML, CSS, and JavaScript.
 No frameworks, no Node.js, no build tools - just pure web technologies with LocalStorage for data persistence.

+# Hosting
+hosted the wbsite using vercel.app for free
+DIRECT URL : af-billing.vercel.app

 ## Features

 ### 🏠 Home Page (index.html)